BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

   <img src="{{ site.url }}/assets/about_work.png" alt="Research"/>
   <figcaption>A quick illustartion of my work.
 I solemnly swear all the data I worked on in my research has been collected in a consented manner except for this picture taken by <a href="https://www.tauhidurrahman.com/"> Tauhidur Rahman </a> .</figcaption>

-If you still have attention and time, two common things recurring in all my projects, let me put MY research journey in a short-story that seems less technical and more luckier :-
+If you still have attention and time, two common things recurring in all my projects, let me put MY research journey in a short-story that reads less technical and sounds more luckier :-
 ## Act 1
 (COUGH,COUGH) With a curiousity to push the boundaries of research (no, seriously, thanks to my persistent undergraduate friends who never stopped talking about it) and to see if I can push mine to real-world, shortly after my undergraduate studies I made a leap to U.S. in 2017 for Master's and discover my research interests for PhD.
 To my surprise (not-so now), I discovered machine learning—a field within computer science previously unknown to me—which focused on addressing real-world problems.
 This curiousity led me to enroll in related courses and work in research labs focussing on related field and working on real-world problems.
-A little luck (one of many Felix Felicis of this story) was that my first research project in these labs revolved around health and wearable data in substance addiction introducing me to the terms of *mobile-health data* and *digital biomarker*.
+A little luck (one of many Felix Felicis of this story) was that my first research project in these labs revolved around health and wearable data in substance addiction introducing me to *mobile-health data* and *digital biomarker*.
 CUT TO...
 Almost a year later, with my pressumed understanding and confidence in machine-learning, I met <a href="https://www.tauhidurrahman.com/"> Tauhidur Rahman </a> for the first time, and requested a long-term research problem and his advising.